Value-form: Loss of value

-Since the 2007-2009 global financial crisis, there is growing concern about whether there are any types of assets left in the world, which can reliably hold their value.
+Since the 2008 financial crisis, there is growing concern about whether there are any types of assets left in the world, which can reliably hold their value.
 A gold standard for currencies is gone.
 Currency exchange rates can fluctuate very considerably, altering local prices.
 Global indebtedness continues to grow at a much faster rate than global value-added, accompanied by a sequence of financial bubbles that cause economic havoc and devalue assets when they burst.
 For the period 1970–2011, IMF researchers identified 147 systemic banking crises, 211 currency crises and 55 sovereign debt crises.
+At the Cato Institute, Steve H. Hanke leads a special research project on "troubled currencies".

 Very low interest rates hurt bank profits; but at interest rates below the rate of price inflation, bank clients lose money just by keeping it in the bank.
 In the US, Robinhood co-CEO Baiju Bhatt stated: "It's more expensive to have less money in this country.
 We think that's wrong."
 Although people become reluctant to do anything with their savings, from a financial point of view they should keep trading, to maintain value, or increase it.

-In mid-2016, Fitch Ratings estimated that, although the global economy had recovered, there were now $11.7 trillion worth of investments in bonds carrying negative interest rates in real terms, representing almost half of all sovereign bonds issued in developed countries.
+In mid-2016, Fitch Ratings estimated that, although the global economy had recovered, there were now $11.7 trillion worth of investments in bonds carrying negative interest rates in real terms, the equivalent of almost half of all sovereign bonds issued in developed countries.
 In November 2018, Bloomberg News commented about a "brutal global market":